JestMeow/Bliding-Staf/README.md

 3. distance, dis
   - Gives the distance of two points, point 1 and point 2
   - - Points are assigned by Selecc.
+4. c
+  - Sets the player's gamemode to creative mode.
+5. sp
+  - Sets the player's gamemode to spectator mode.

 ### Complex Commands
 1. shoot